 While continuing to support the work of the Lived Experience Advisory Board, Destination: Home has taken a number of additional steps to center our work, and the work of our system partners, around lived experience.
 This includes:

-- We now integrate people with lived experience into all of our grant and RFQ review panels, and have helped several of our system partners institute similar practices.
+- We also now integrate people with lived experience into all of our grant and Request For Qualifications review panels and have helped several of our system partners institute similar practices.

-- We have made it a practice to incorporate voices of lived experience in speaking engagements and public events in which Destination: Home participates.
+- We continue to incorporate voices of lived experience in speaking engagements and public events in which Destination: Home participates.

 - We take direction from, fund and support our community’s Lived Experience Advisory Board, including facilitating member requested trainings, professional and personal development opportunities and technology access and equity.